 From your own jharokha (those intimate, roofed balconies so typical of Rajasthani architecture) you can feel part of the beauty of Jaipur.

-LEADING BY EXAMPLE AT THE TRIDENT JAIPUR
+THE TRIDENT JAIPUR

 When I encounter a technical glitch at the Business Centre, a young guy passing by stops and gallantly solves my problem.